newrelic-experimental/nerd-days-apac-v1/README.md

 - Customer examples
 - Panel / Q&A

-This repo provides everything you need for Nerd Days 1.0, including a catalog of prerequisites and resources for all sessions presented at Nerd Days AMER.
+This repo provides everything you need for Nerd Days 1.0, including a catalog of prerequisites and resources for all sessions presented at Nerd Days APAC.

 Use this guide to prepare for your sessions so that you can follow along.